Direthoughts/LemonPressStyleGuide/index.md

         + DO: YUSU have disbanded.
     - DON’T: The TUC today decided to [...]
     - DON’T: York University Students’ Union have disbanded.
-* Don’t capitalise professions; do capitalise positions.
+* Don’t capitalise professions; do capitalise positions, but only when being used as a title, or as replacement for the name.
+Otherwise, lowercase.
-    - DO:  The Chancellor of the Galactic Republic today declared a state of emergency.
+    - DO: The President today declared a state of emergency.
+    - DO: The President of the United States is a title.
+    - DO: Go President Jeb Bush!
+Jeb Bush for president!
+    - DO: The 45th and current president — he's not my president.
+I wanted Jeb Bush to be president.
-    - DON’T: The chancellor of the galactic republic today declared a state of emergency.
+    - DON’T: The president declared a state of emergency.
+    - DON'T: The president of the United States is a title.
+    - DON'T: Go president Jeb Bush!
+Jeb Bush for President!
+    - DON'T: The 45th and current President - he's not my President.
+I wanted Jeb Bush to be President.
+* Editor's notes are to be formatted as: [content in italics surrounded by square brackets - Ed.]
+* Italicise the names of publications and brands, e.g. _The Lemon Press_, _Nouse_, _York Vision_, and _Facebook_.
+If the surrounding text is already italicised, such as in a image caption, then do the reverse.
+Ask if in doubt.